Henry and Donnelly awards

 The Howard A. Donnelly Award was established in 1927 at the request of Donnelly, a longtime WSU supporter.
 The Donnelly award is bestowed annually upon two selected candidates who will complete their bachelor's degree studies in May of that year.

-Submissions for the 2024 Howard A. Donnelly Award are now closed.
+Submissions for the 2025 Howard A. Donnelly Award will open Jan.
+1, 2025.

 2023 award winners